rsdoiel/antenna/archives/2025/home_2025.30.md

 ---

-## Marin’s Famous Birkenstock Building Just a Got a New Owner—the Eames Institute
+## Marin’s Famous Birkenstock Building Just Got a New Owner—the Eames Institute

 date: 2025-07-31, from: Dwell

-The legacy organization just announced plans to turn the midcentury property in Novato into an art and design museum.
+The legacy organization has announced plans to turn the midcentury property in Novato into an art and design museum.

 <br>